BananaBum20/ice_cold_beer/Documentation/Design Journal.md

 No matter our solution to the slide-off problem, we need to create doodads that move up and down along with player input.
 The first step is to just make out doodads the move up and down with player input.
 ## What button should it be?
-We know we're developing on mouse and keyboard
+We know we're developing on mouse and keyboard, so no matter what platform we ultimately release the game on (PC,Xbox, iOS, etc), we have to have keyboard controls so that we can test the game as we develop it on PC.
+Commonly games use WASD, or the arrow keys, so we could use.
+Another option could be up and down arros on the keyboard,left and right click on mouse.
+In the interest of moving forward with development quickly, let's just go with WASD + arrow keys for now, and we can revisit usability down the road.